-- Aperture—In most cases you’ll want sharp focus across your frame for a landscape photo.
-Your landscape photo will be taken at f/8 or f/11, generally.
+- Aperture—In most cases, you’ll want sharp focus across your frame for a landscape photo.
+For landscape photography, f/8 or f/11 are good choices when it comes to aperture.
 Depending on your lens, you will have a different aperture sweet spot for best sharpness.
-Find out what that is and then use this as your setting.
+Find out what that is, and then use this as your aperture setting.

 Common Questions All New Landscape Photographers Ask

 The best way to improve your landscape photography is to bring the right equipment.
-This means a tripod, wide-angle lens and a good quality camera body.
+This means a tripod, a wide-angle lens, and a high-quality camera body.

 You also need to have thoroughly done your research on the location.
-Look at seasonal conditions and weather for the day you photograph as well.
+Look at seasonal conditions and weather conditions for the day you want to shoot.

 You’re looking for a strong composition.
-Use leading lines, reflection or the rule of thirds to achieve this.
+Use leading lines, reflections, or the rule of thirds to achieve this.

-Including a main subject in your frame, something that gives the photo narrative, will improve your image.
+Including a main subject in your frame will improve your image by creating a narrative.

 The best way to photograph dramatic landscapes is to visit dramatic locations.
 Look for areas with a volcanic past or even one that is currently volcanic.

-The most dramatic landscapes are formed where the earth is most active.
+The most dramatic landscapes are shot where the earth is most active.
 Another option might be the coastline, where coastal erosion can create interesting features.

 Nature photography is a slightly different field to landscape.
 But there is a lot of crossover.
-To get the best nature photography you need to know the season, the weather, and the possible movement of livestock or wild animals.
+To get the best nature photography, you need to know the season, the weather, and even wild animal behavior or migration patterns.